 A manufactured home is built to the HUD Code (24 CFR Part 3280) rather than local building codes.
 This affects solar installation in three key ways:

-1. Roof structure: HUD-code roofs are engineered to minimum live and dead load standards that may leave little margin for additional panel weight (typically 3-4 lbs/sq ft for a solar array).
-Many single-wide roofs are light-gauge metal frames with limited reinforcement.
-An engineer must confirm the roof can handle the added load before any rooftop mount proceeds.
-You don't want to skip this step.
+1. Roof structure: HUD-code roofs meet minimum load standards that leave little margin for a 3-4 lbs/sq ft array.
+Many single-wide roofs are light-gauge metal with limited reinforcement, so an engineer must confirm the roof before any rooftop mount.
+Don't skip this step.

-2. Foundation type: Manufactured homes are either on a permanent (real property) foundation or on a temporary chassis (chattel/personal property).
-This affects financing significantly, most mortgage-based solar loans require real property designation.
-It doesn't affect technical installation.
+2. Foundation type: Homes sit on a permanent (real property) foundation or a temporary chassis (chattel).
+This drives financing - most mortgage-based loans require real-property status - but doesn't affect the technical install.

 How Does Rooftop Installation Work on a Manufactured Home?